Systemic-Labs/Perfect-Stack/README.md

 # Perfect-Stack  🛠i

-- A development guide and an awesome list of recommendations for a developer/team.
+### A development guide and an awesome list of recommendations for a developer/team.
-- This document covers information for best practices, libs, tech stack, platforms, tools,...
+>- This document covers information for best practices, libs, tech stack, platforms, tools,...
-- Help you decide on best-fit options available for you rather than just follow popularity.
+>- Help you decide on best-fit options available for you rather than just follow popularity.
-.

-- #### Target user:
-  - This article is useful to developers, designers, learners, students, startups, and decision makers.
-  - Welcome to contribute, suggest an update, a better option, fix a mistake,...
+>- Welcome to contribute, suggest an update, a better option, or fix a mistake,...

+> Target user:  *this article is useful to developers, designers, learners, students, startups, and decision makers*.

 ***

-### [General Suggestions]
+▪
+### [Advice to begginers or startups]

-- Most developers use popular and usually outdated practices, due to: Job/workplace requirement, learned in the past, a senior's advice,... considering they use and recommend same things for 20 years to others, if the cycle goes on for few times. therefore what's most poplular might not be the best option at the time being.
+> Most developers use popular and usually outdated practices, due to: Job/workplace requirements, was best to learn in the past, a senior's advice,... which is fine, but a new learner adopting outdated practices is wrong, imagine if this cycle repeats few times, therefore the most poplular options might not be the best thing to learn, always use tools, libs... which solves your problem in best way.

-- If you're a new developer, updating your skills or planning a startup, you're not bound to the above conditions, therefore do your own research, check few review comparisons, founders oppinion, and finally make decisions which benefit you in long-term.
+> If you're a new developer, updating skills or planning a startup, you're not bound to specific conditions, therefore do your own research, check alternatives, review comparisons, and finally make decision which benefit you in long-term.
- *...Definitions, information, details and discussion on this topic, at the end of this document...*
+- *...Definitions, information details and discussion on this topic, at the end of this document...*
  ***

 #### Which Platforms?
-- If you're only targeting mobile Apps for Android and IOS, then use Flutter/dart, it's a native cross-platform SDK, has very basic support for web and desktop...
+> Only targeting smartphone Apps, and phone specific functions? => use Flutter(cross platform), or any native SDKs of the device...
-- But if you want a more general purpose open platform, use the web platform, and custom tech stack based on your requirements, such as "Capacitor" for mobile app development.
+> But if your code is general purpose, open source and reusable, then use the web platform, and custom tech stack based on your requirements, such as Tauri, or "Capacitor" for web, mobile, desktop cross platform development.

-#### ▪ Learning tips
+#### Learning tips
-- Development is not simple, it takes time, effort, practice and experience to gain practical skill, as there are many things to cover.
+> Development is not simple, it takes time, effort, practice and experience to gain practical skill, as there are many things to cover.
-- 1st learn the basics including the new updates.
+> 1st learn the basics including the new updates.
 Ex:  in web >> Basics and new additions of JS, HTML, CSS.
-- Learn from best tutorials/courses, search for recent materials from an experienced tutor with high views/stats, Ex: Fireship.io
+> Learn from best tutorials/courses, search for recent materials from an experienced tutor with high views/stats, Ex: Fireship.io
-- Make a group, join friends, divide tasks/learning, share your findouts, work as a team,... is too much to handle by only one person.
+> Make a group, join friends, divide tasks/learning, share your findouts, work as a team,... is too much to handle by only one person.

 ***

 ## [Quick list]

 ### Frameworks >>